 With the risk progression models, we are able to track the overall performance of the company’s risk over time.

-Creating thresholds allow you to manage your company’s risk so that it can stay below your designated threshold.
+Creating thresholds allows you to manage your company’s risk so that it can stay below your designated threshold.
 Our risk progression line graphs show the threshold you have set overlaid against the risk progression over time.
 This sheds light on any patterns that arise.

 From the dashboard, you will be able to see the cost of your exposure over time as well as how much can be saved through fixing the exposure.